-- 1) Implement forest activities to comply with applicable legal requirements (Criterion 1.5); - 2) Understand the content, meaning and applicability of the eight ILO Core Labour Conventions (Criterion 2.1); - 3) Recognize and report on instances of sexual harassment and gender discrimination (Criterion 2.2); - 4) Safely handle and dispose of hazardous substances to ensure that use does not pose health risks (Criterion 2.3); - 5) Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion 2.5); - 6) Identify where Indigenous Peoples have legal and customary rights related to management activities (Criterion 3.2); - 7) Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion 3.4); - 8) Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and local communities and implement the necessary measures to protect them before the start of forest management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 9) Identify where local communities have legal and customary rights related to management activities (Criterion 4.2); - 10) Carry out social, economic and environmental impact assessments and develop appropriate mitigation measures (Criterion 4.5); - 11) Implement activities related to the maintenance and/or enhancement of ecosystem services, when FSC Ecosystem Services Claims are used (Criterion 5.1); - 12) Handle, apply and store pesticides (Criterion 10.7); and - 13) Implement procedures for cleaning up spills of waste materials (Criterion 10.12).
+- 1. Implement forest activities to comply with applicable legal requirements (Criterion 1.5); - 2.
+Understand the content, meaning and applicability of the eight ILO Core Labour Conventions (Criterion 2.1); - 3.
+Recognize and report on instances of sexual harassment and gender discrimination (Criterion 2.2); - 4.
+Safely handle and dispose of hazardous substances to ensure that use does not pose health risks (Criterion 2.3); - 5.
+Carry out their responsibilities for particularly dangerous jobs or jobs entailing a special responsibility (Criterion 2.5); - 6.
+Identify where Indigenous Peoples have legal and customary rights related to management activities (Criterion 3.2): - 7.
+Identify and implement applicable elements of UNDRIP and ILO Convention 169 (Criterion 3.4); - 8.
+Identify sites of special cultural, ecological, economic, religious or spiritual significance to Indigenous Peoples and implement the necessary measures to protect them before the start of forest management activities to avoid negative impacts (Criterion 3.5 and Criterion 4.7); - 9.
+Identify where local communities have legal and customary rights related to management activities (Criterion 4.2); - 10.
+Carry out social, economic and environmental impact assessments and develop appropriate mitigation measures (Criterion 4.5); - 11.
+Implement activities related to the maintenance and/or enhancement of ecosystem services, when FSC Ecosystem Services Claims are used (Criterion 5.1); - 12.
+Handle, apply and store pesticides (Criterion 10.7); and - 13.
+Implement procedures for cleaning up spills of waste materials (Criterion 10.12).

-Annex C Elements of the Management Plan
+Annex C Elements of the Management plan

-Explanatory Note: This annex is copied directly without change from Annex D of The FSC Forest Stewardship Standard (FSS) for India except section 6 on National Working Plan Code.
-In FSS for India, Annex D on "Elements of Management Plan" does not apply to micro landholders (less than 20 hectares).
-This Annex here provides guidance about the requirements in Principle 7 and is not normative.
+Explanatory Note: This annex is copied without changes from Annex E of The FSC Forest Stewardship Standard (FSS) for Thailand.
+This Annex provides support and guidance for fulfilling the requirements of Principle 7 of this standard.